LappleApple/community/committee-steering/governance/sig-governance.md

 Within this section "Lead" refers to someone who is a member of the union of a Chair, Tech Lead or Subproject Owner role.
 There is no one lead to any Kubernetes community group.
-Leads have specific decision making power over some part of a group and thus additional accountability.
+Leads have specific decision-making power over some part of a group and thus additional accountability.
 Each role is detailed below.

 - Initial roles are defined at the founding of the SIG or Subproject as part